Torquay (Vic.)

 Torquay features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.6% of all households, including 39.0% couples with children, 29.7% couples without children, and 8.3% single parent families.
-Non-family households account for the remaining 22.4%, with lone person households at 19.2% and group households comprising 3.2%.
-The median household size is 2.7 people, larger than the Rest of Vic. average of 2.4.
+Family households account for 77.6% of all households, including 39.0% couples with children, 29.7% couples without children, and 8.3% single parent families.
+Non-family households make up the remaining 22.4%, with lone person households at 19.2% and group households comprising 3.2% of the total.
+The median household size is 2.7 people, which is larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households